educaware/camera-server/README.md

 ## About The Project

-Awesome camera-socket created by rmenai.
+Awesome camera-server created by rmenai.

 <!-- INSTALLATION -->